 In the worst case scenario, you may be convicted and sentenced under the three strike law of California.
 Depending on the specifics of your case, lawyers may be able to appeal the conviction and argue that the punishment is unconstitutional because it is so disproportionate to the crime committed.

-Without an Orange County felony attorney on your side, you are leaving your fate in the hands of a court system that is known to aggressively prosecute criminals.
+Without a Laguna Hills and Orange County felony attorney on your side, you are leaving your fate in the hands of a court system that is known to aggressively prosecute criminals.

 What is the Three Strikes Law in California?

 The three strikes law is designed to harshly punish individuals who have been previously convicted of felonies considered to be serious or violent crimes.
 Named after the three strike rule in baseball, it refers to the third crime or conviction being the one where the defendant no longer has another chance.